yairemartinez/active-directory-labs/README.md

 This repository documents a series of Active Directory labs I previously completed and am now re-running with proper documentation and structure.

 The goal is to rebuild and record my original homelab work with better organization and clarity.
-Each phase focuses on realistic IT support and system administration workflows—joining clients, managing users, applying GPOs, configuring services, and automating tasks with PowerShell.
+Each phase focuses on realistic IT support and system administration workflows, joining clients, managing users, applying GPOs, configuring services, and automating tasks with PowerShell.

 ---

 ## Environment Overview

 - Windows Server 2022 Domain Controller (lab.local)
-- Windows 10 Pro clients
+- Windows 11 Pro clients
 - Private virtual network (10.0.0.0/24)
 - DNS, DHCP, and Group Policy configured on the DC